HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

 #.
 We check if your network setup is working properly.

 #.
 We have a big TV screen at the lab.
-You can use it (we have HDMI and DisplayPort) for plotting data etc. so that everyone can see.
+You can (and should!) use it (we have HDMI and DisplayPort) for plotting data etc. so that everyone can see.

 #.
-If you record data via :code:`rosbag`, do not include camera images (or if you need camera data, include just one topic).
+If you record data via :code:`rosbag`, do not include camera images (or, if you *really* need camera data, include just one topic).
 Camera images can overload the network.
 You can exclude topics matching regular expressions with :code:`-x`.
    For example

    .. code-block:: sh